 The dam is located 100 kilometers from a major fault line in an earthquake-prone area; if the dam breaks, it will flood Kachin State’s capital city of 150,000 that lies just 40 kilometers downstream of the dam.

-The dams will flood forests upstream in one of the world’s “hottest hotspots” of biodiversity, threatening hundreds of animal and plant species, many of which are endemic or endangered.
+- The dams will flood forests upstream in one of the world’s “hottest hotspots” of biodiversity, threatening hundreds of animal and plant species, many of which are endemic or endangered. (could add more about this once EIA is public or link to EIA)

 The dams will forever change Burma’s main river ecosystem and an important Asian river.
 84% of the Irrawaddy River’s water originates above the dam sites and will be affected by these dams.